 The behavior of the default NavigationHandler implementation is configured, at web application startup time, from the contents of zero or more application configuration resources (see Application Configuration Resources).
-The configuration information is represented as zero or more <navigation-rule> elements, each keyed to a matching pattern for the view identifier of the current view expressed in a <from-view-id> element.
+The configuration information is represented as zero or more navigation-rule> elements, each keyed to a matching pattern for the view identifier of the current view expressed in a from-view-id> element.
 This matching pattern must be either an exact match for a view identifier (such as "/index.xhtml" if you are using the default ViewHandler), or the prefix of a component view id, followed by an asterisk ("") character.
-A matching pattern of "", or the lack of a <from-view-id> element view identifier of "", or the lack of a <from-view-id> element view identifier of "", or the lack of a <from-view-id> element view identifier of "", or the lack of a <from-view-id> element view identifier of "", or the lack of a <from-view-id> element view identifier of "", or the lack of a <from-view-id> element inside a <navigation-view-id> rule, indicates that this rule matches any possible component view identifier.
+A matching pattern of "", or the lack of a from-view-id> element inside a navigation-rule> rule, indicates that this rule matches any possible component view identifier.